CAFDataProcessing/data-processing-service/docs/pages/en-us/Getting-Started.md

 #### Message Format

-The format of the input task data is described in detail in the GitHub Repository for the policy worker library which is used in the classification and workflow workers [here](https://github.com/CAFDataProcessing/worker-policy/worker-policy-shared).
+The format of the input task data is described in detail in the GitHub Repository for the policy worker library which is used in the classification and workflow workers [here](https://github.com/CAFDataProcessing/worker-policy) under 'worker-policy-shared'.
 In the context of data processing the key properties to highlight are;

 * workflowId, which should be set to the ID of the workflow that document should be processed against.
 * projectId, which should be set to the ID of the tenant that was used in creating the workflow.